 To book a group tour or request more information contact Dianne Kramer at email@example.com or (612) 870-3344.

 The ASI Experiential Tour: “Swedish Sensibilities: Art, Craft and Design - Where Modern and Tradition Meet

 Explore the historic Turnblad Mansion and contemporary Nelson Cultural Center in an entirely new way.
 In this two hour tour, groups will meet the artists and architects who dreamed and built these inspiring spaces; explore Minneapolis' premiere example Nordic design and commitment to sustainability; go behind the scenes of ASI's unique collections facility and then create your own Swedish inspired handcraft.
 ASI is proud to create this unique experience in partnership with Meet Minneapolis.
 Tour starts at just $19 per person.
 For complete pricing and details for the Art, Craft and Design-Where Modern and Tradition Meet please contact Dianne Kramer, Visitor and Volunteer Services Coordinator, at diannek@ASImn.org or (612)870-3344.

 Turnblad Mansion Tours

-Enjoy a docent-led exploration of the exquisite 33-room Turnblad Mansion from top to bottom, including detailed wood carvings, sculpted ceilings, and hand-crafted Swedish tile stoves.
+Enjoy a facilitator-led exploration of the exquisite 33-room Turnblad Mansion from top to bottom, including detailed wood carvings, sculpted ceilings, and 11 hand-crafted Swedish tile stoves (kakelugnar).
 Learn about the fascinating Turnblad family, the architecture of their castle, the history of ASI, and life in early Minneapolis.
 To book your Turnblad Mansion tour, please contact Dianne Kramer at diannek@ASImn.org or (612) 870-3344.